Authored by John Mezger

-One of our most common tasks is helping clients decide whether to build custom software systems or buy COTS software (Commercial Off The Shelf).
+One of our most common tasks is helping clients decide whether to build vs. buy (custom software or COTS).
 When discussing application development, the first question we ask has nothing to do with budget, time frame, scope, or any number of qualifications.
 The first question is always, “How close will the product be to your core business output?”

 Why is this so important?
 Core business value always has software requirements, either in terms of direct output or making that output more efficient.
 This is a departure from the traditional view that software is a cost of doing business.

 The idea that software is key not only to business functions but to the business itself, is at the core of the build vs. buy deliberation.
 In this three-part series, we’ll help you break down this important decision by covering three main topics: